nv-hiep/Gravitational_Lensing/README.md

-G-lensing
+# G-lensing:

 Simulation of gravitational lensing

+## Run:
-Run: bending.py for the bending of light
+- bending.py for the bending of light
-     rings.py for Einstein rings
+- rings.py for Einstein rings

-Requires:
+## Requirements:
-numpy
+- numpy
-matplotlib
+- matplotlib